Impact of woodland coppicing on bats

-Very little is known about the impact coppicing has on bats in the UK.
+Very little is known about the impact coppicing has on bats in the UK, many of which have seen drastic declines.
 This research is changing that.

 Coppicing is a traditional woodland management technique.
 Young tree stems are repeatedly cut down near the ground.
 This encourages new shoots, and increases the age structure of the wood and the life of the trees.
 More light also reaches the ground.
 All of which benefits butterflies, other insects and hazel dormice.

 However, the impact on woodland bats is less clear.
 This is because some bats may thrive on the greater insect availability.
 But other species may find it too open for foraging and lose places to roost.